-The Town of Erie, in partnership with Eco-Cycle, is working to increase access to recycling and composting, decrease contamination, and reduce the town’s overall waste that goes to the landfill.
+The Town of Erie, is working to increase access to recycling and composting, decrease contamination, and reduce the town’s overall waste that goes to the landfill.

 What is Zero Waste?